anuragmishrash/appointment-scheduler/DEPLOYMENT_GUIDE.md

 - JWT_SECRET must be at least 32 characters for security
 - TIMEZONE should match your local timezone to ensure appointments are displayed correctly
 - For EMAIL_PASS, use an App Password from Google, not your account password
-- CLIENT_URL can be a comma-separated list of multiple client URLs

 ### Client Environment Variables